Undergraduates and Students

 ACS also offers education and research grants as well as scholarships and fellowships that enable individuals to pursue careers in chemistry and work on important discoveries

-Learn and converse about special topics in chemistry, careers, graduate school, ACS student chapters, professional development, and other topics of interest to undergraduate students in the chemical sciences via the official ACS student member magazine and the ACS undergraduate blog at www.acs.org/undergrad.
+Learn about special topics in chemistry, careers, graduate school, ACS student chapters, professional development, and other topics of interest to undergraduate students in the chemical sciences via the official ACS student member magazine.

 Student Discount on Membership Dues

 ACS offers special student rates for membership.
-Undergraduates can join for as little as US$26 in 2014 [without a Chemical & Engineering News (C&EN) subscription].
+Undergraduates can join for as little as US$28 in 2018 [without a Chemical & Engineering News (C&EN) subscription].

 Heading to graduate school?
-ACS offers an additional discount of 50% for all graduate students.
+ACS offers a discount of 50% off regular membership dues for all graduate students.

 Public Policy Fellowships